SCIZOR: A Self-Supervised Approach to Data Curation for Large-Scale Imitation Learning: Introduction

-For effective large-scale imitation learning, we introduce \methodname{}, a \textbf{\underline{s}}elf-supervised data \textbf{\underline{c}}uration method that reduces dataset s\textbf{\underline{iz}}e by filtering out sub\textbf{\underline{o}}ptimal and \textbf{\underline{r}}edundant state-action pairs.
+We introduce \methodname{}, the first \textbf{self-supervised, transition-level data curation method that scales to the Open-X Embodiment Dataset~\cite{padalkar2023open} with more than one million trajectories for large-scale models such as the Octo~\cite{octomodelteam2024octoopensourcegeneralistrobot} vision-language-action (VLA) model of over 27M parameters}. \methodname{} is a \textbf{\underline{s}}elf-supervised data \textbf{\underline{c}}uration method that reduces dataset s\textbf{\underline{iz}}e by filtering out sub\textbf{\underline{o}}ptimal and \textbf{\underline{r}}edundant state-action pairs.
 First, to identify suboptimal data without access to reward information, we train a self-supervised task progress predictor using temporal distance classification \citep{aytar2018playing, sermanet2017unsupervisedperceptualrewardsimitation, zakka2021xirlcrossembodimentinversereinforcement}, and remove frames that do not demonstrate meaningful progress toward the task goal.
-Second, to remove redundant data, a key insight is that some segments may appear visually similar while differing substantially in the executed actions.
+For instance, imagine a robot attempting to grasp an object and failing, then immediately trying again and succeeding.
+The initial failed attempt produces little or even negative progress, so it is discarded.
+The subsequent successful grasp, however, still advances the task and is retained.
+Second, to remove redundant data, a key insight is that some segments may appear visually similar while differing substantially in the executed actions, and vice versa.
 Therefore, both visual observations and their corresponding actions must be considered for effective deduplication.
 To this end, we apply deduplication \citep{abbas2023semdedup} using joint representations of state and action to identify and filter redundant state-action pairs.
 We then filter out frames based on similarity scores to reduce repetition while preserving dataset diversity.
-The suboptimal frame filter targets harmful or noisy supervision, while the redundancy filter removes overrepresented patterns.
+In summary, the suboptimal frame filter targets harmful or noisy supervision, while the redundancy filter removes overrepresented patterns.
 Together, the two deletion strategies complement each other by targeting distinct modes of low-quality data.